 The Entity Framework Core

-DbContext class provides an API for communicating with the database with the following capabilities:
+DbContext class represents a session with a database and provides an API for communicating with the database with the following capabilities:

 - Database Connections

 - Data operations such as querying and persistance